freddieweir/EchoLink/README.md

 ## Support

 For issues or questions:
-1. Run `python test_basic.py` to verify setup
+1. Run `python tests/test_basic.py` to verify setup
-2. Check logs in `echolink.log` for debugging
+2. Check logs in generated `.log` files for debugging
 3. Verify API key configuration in `.env`
+4. Review `SECURITY.md` for security guidelines

 ---